Going Green: Cape May-Lewes Ferry Environmental Initiatives

 - 840 pounds of particulate matter

-That's equivalent to the emissisons from twelve diesel semi-trucks!
+That's equivalent to the emissions from twelve diesel semi-trucks!

 We've updated our vacuum toilet flushing system, which has resulted in an over 50% reduction in the use of fresh water for flushing, installed a dry seal system on the main propulsion shafts aboard the M/V Delaware and M/V New Jersey, which reduces our accumulated bilge water by over 20 gallons per day.
 Similar system installs are planned for the M/V Cape Henlopen as well.